NIR-Prompt: A Multi-task Generalized Neural Information Retrieval Training Framework: Related Work

+{Prompt learning is an innovative tuning strategy for pre-trained language models (PLMs) that converts multiple natural language processing (NLP) tasks into [MASK] prediction format using language models.
+This is achieved by incorporating a template into the input texts.
+The creation of an effective template is crucial for successful prompt learning.
+Generally, there are two main categories for template creation: manual template engineering and automated template learning~\cite{promptzongshu}.}

-Different from previous studies, we do not focus on how to improve the performance of prompt learning, but on how to apply it to enhance the generalization ability of neural information retrieval models.
-Specifically, we exploit prompt learning to decouple the process of signal capturing and signal combination of text matching and the key role of prompt learning is to obtain the description of different matching tasks in PLM and use it to combine the essential matching signals to different tasks and domians.
-We also explore the relationships of task prompt tokens and find that a new matching task prompt can be constructed by linear combining other learned task prompt tokens.
+{In manual template engineering, Petroni et al.\cite{lama} design templates to extract knowledge from PLMs.
+Schick et al.\cite{pet} propose Pattern-Exploiting Training (PET), which combines few-shot learning with templates and transforms specific tasks into cloze tasks.
+Although manual template creation can address many tasks, it has certain limitations: 1) it requires extensive knowledge and expertise to design templates, and 2) manually created templates may not always be globally optimal~\cite{prefix}.
+To overcome these challenges, several automated template learning methods have been proposed, such as token-based gradient searching~\cite{searching}, mining training corpus~\cite{mining}, Prefix Tuning~\cite{prefix}, and P-tuning~\cite{p-tunning}.
+Recently, there have been studies focusing on pre-training prompts on multiple tasks, such as SPoT~\cite{spot}, PPT~\cite{ppt}, ExT5~\cite{ext5}, FLAN~\cite{instruction-learning}, ZeroPrompt~\cite{zeroprompt}, and zero-shot for task generation~\cite{zero-generation}.} {Different from previous research, our work does not primarily aim to improve the performance of prompt learning.
+Instead, our focus is on utilizing prompt learning to enhance the generalization capability of neural information retrieval models.
+Specifically, we employ prompt learning to separate the process of capturing signals and combining them in text matching.
+The key role of prompt learning in our method lies in obtaining task descriptions for various matching tasks within PLMs and utilizing these descriptions to combine essential matching signals for different tasks and domains.
+Additionally, we explore the relationships among task prompt tokens and discover that new matching task prompts can be constructed by linearly combining other learned task prompt tokens.}